 - Product test: allows different final product options to be evaluated in order to choose the one that best suits the tastes of consumers and users.

 - Packaging test.
-If the product is going to be marketed in packaging, you can always evaluate different material and design alternatives to find the most attractive option.
+If the product is going to be marketed in packaging, you can always evaluate different materials and design alternatives to find the most attractive option.

 - Price test: evaluating different price alternatives and promotions is an effective way to measure their impact on the intention to purchase the product or service.